Scarlett100/tech257_azure_linux/Intro_to Azure/VIRTUAL_MACHINE.md

 ## <center> Disks <center/>

-Virtual machine son Azure have a temporary short term storage disk and one operating disk.
+Virtual machines on Azure have a temporary short term storage disk and one operating disk.
 You can however, add on storage later.

 It is integral that Standard SSD is chosen as opposed to the default Premium, in order to reduce costs.